-IS THERE A LINK BETWEEN ENDOMETRIOSIS AND INCONTINENCE?
+IS THERE A LINK BETWEEN ENDOMETRIOSIS & INCONTINENCE?

-IS THERE A LINK BETWEEN ENDOMETRIOSIS AND INCONTINENCE?
+IS THERE A LINK BETWEEN ENDOMETRIOSIS & INCONTINENCE?

 Endometriosis affects approximately 1 in 9 females in Australia.